Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 Pricing:

-Use Case Example: A general contractor uses Egnyte to manage blueprints, change orders, and photos from job sites.
-The office NAS syncs the entire project folder for fast access, but subcontractors and field crews access files through the mobile app.
-When an architect updates a Revit file, the office sees the change immediately (LAN sync), and remote users get it within minutes (cloud sync).
+Use Case Example: A general contractor uses Egnyte to manage blueprints across an active job site.
+The office NAS syncs the full project folder for fast access.
+Subcontractors and field crews access files via the mobile app.
+When the architect updates a Revit file, the office sees the change immediately (LAN sync) and field crews get it within minutes (cloud sync).

-Synology makes network-attached storage (NAS) devices that look and feel like Google Drive but run on hardware you own.
-The DS925+ (released mid-2025, replacing the aging DS923+) offers 4-bay storage with improved Ryzen processing for handling simultaneous sync tasks.
-Install Synology Drive for desktop sync, mobile apps, and web interface—functionally identical to Google Drive.
+Synology makes NAS devices that function like Google Drive but run on hardware you own.
+The DS925+ (released mid-2025) offers a 4-bay configuration with an AMD Ryzen dual-core processor for simultaneous sync tasks, and ships with a native 2.5GbE port (plus two standard GbE ports) — the upgraded local networking is what makes the LAN-speed figures in the ROI table realistic on a modern switch.
+Install Synology Drive for desktop sync, mobile apps, and a web interface that works similarly to Google Drive.

 The Math: